 Especially in the last years, a lot of new research projects about plastics started worldwide.
-For merging the current knowledge and allocating information about projects about plastics in freshwater and coastal areas worldwide, the German Federal Institute of Hydrology (BfG) and the International Centre for Water Resources and Global Change (ICWRGC) created this homepage about plastics in freshwater environments and coastal areas in July 2018.
+For merging the current knowledge and allocating information about projects on plastics in freshwater and coastal areas worldwide, the German Federal Institute of Hydrology (BfG) and the International Centre for Water Resources and Global Change (ICWRGC) created this homepage on plastics in freshwater environments and coastal areas in July 2018.

-The homepage should act as an international information platform about freshwater and coastal environments.
-The platform informs about participant institutes, upcoming activities (e.g. conferences or workshops) and scientific publications about plastics in aquatic environments.
+The homepage should act as an international information platform on freshwater and coastal environments.
+The platform informs about participant institutes, upcoming activities (e.g. conferences or workshops) and scientific publications on plastics in aquatic environments.
 Moreover, it should enhance collaboration opportunities in the future.

 Everybody is invited to join this network, to present projects, share insights into the current (country-specific) situation.
-Interested persons can contact us (firstname.lastname@example.org)
+Interested persons are welcome to contact us (firstname.lastname@example.org).

 Federal Institute of Hydrology, Koblenz, Germany